 Request for Additional Assistance

 In general, the financial aid student budget is comprehensive, including all expected educational expenses.
 This includes tuition, fees, housing and food, books/supplies (including course fees), personal expenses, and travel.
-A student's financial aid package may include grant, scholarship, loans, and/or Work-Study to meet the total budget, with the aid amounts and family contribution being determined through the evaluation of a student's aid application.
+A student's financial aid package may include grant, scholarship, loans, and/or Work-Study to meet the total budget, with the aid amounts and family contribution being determined through the evaluation of a student's need-based aid application.
 Please see the Business Office website for the complete Cost of Attendance.

 Financial Hardship due to Unanticipated Expenses during the academic year: